rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 # 1 Background

+_(General editing TODOs: better/more consistent tone, make more engaging?)_

 The [Late 2021 MIRI conversions][miriconv] include discussion about the difficulty of alignment (don't worry, spending hours reading these isn't required for this post).
 One [shared frame][frames] which wasn't immediately